justinmayer/virtualfish/docs/faq.rst

 Why doesn’t VirtualFish use activate.fish?
 ------------------------------------------

-VirtualFish uses its own internal virtualenv activation code instead of the ``activate.fish`` file that comes with every virtualenv for two main reasons.
+VirtualFish uses its own internal virtual environment activation code instead of the ``activate.fish`` file that Virtualenv_ generates for two main reasons.
 One is that when VirtualFish was originally written, ``activate.fish`` didn't actually work.
 The second reason, which is still valid today, is that ``activate.fish`` tries to modify your ``fish_prompt`` function.